You probably already know that Google uses about 200 ranking factors in their algorithm…

 “First, anchors often provide more accurate descriptions of web pages than the pages themselves.”

 Obviously, anchor text is less important than before (and likely a webspam signal).
 But it still sends a strong relevancy signal in small doses.

 99. Internal Link Anchor Text: Internal link anchor text is another relevancy signal, although probably weighed differently than backlink anchor text.

 100. Link Title Attribution: The link title (the text that appears when you hover over a link) is also used as a weak relevancy signals.

 101. Country TLD of Referring Domain: Getting links from country-specific top level domain extensions (.de, .cn, .co.uk) may help you rank better in that country.

-102. Link Location In Content: Links the beginning of a piece of content carry slight more weight than links placed at the end of the content.
+102. Link Location In Content: Links in the beginning of a piece of content carry slight more weight than links placed at the end of the content.

 103. Link Location on Page: Where a link appears on a page is important.
 Generally, links embedded in a page’s content are more powerful than links in the footer or sidebar area.

 104. Linking Domain Relevancy: A link from site in a similar niche is significantly more powerful than a link from a completely unrelated site.
-That’s why any effective SEO strategy today focuses on getting relevant links.
+That’s why any effective SEO strategy today focuses on obtaining relevant links.

 105. Page Level Relevancy: The Hilltop Algorithm states that link from a page that’s closely tied to page’s content is more powerful than a link from an unrelated page.